-This ordinance shall apply to all SFHAs and known flood prone areas within the unincorporated territory of Delaware County, Indiana.
+This ordinance shall apply to all SFHAs and known flood prone areas within the corporate limits of the City of Muncie, Indiana.

 Section B. Basis for Establishing Regulatory Flood Data.

 This ordinance's protection standard is the regulatory flood.
 The best available regulatory flood data is listed below.
 Whenever a party disagrees with the best available data, the party submitting the detailed engineering study needs to replace existing data with better data and submit it to the Indiana Department of Natural Resources for review and approval.